ModelEarth/community-data/process/python/bea/README.md

 **For Industry Comparisons**

-We send the "industries" files to a folder here:
+We send the annual naics files to: [/community-data/us/state-naics-update/](/community-data/us/state-naics-update/)
-/community-data/industries/naics/us/

 There are 3 for the US, and 6 for each state: